TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group.rst

 .. note::
    Next to database relations, the group type is also able to handle files.
-Using `type='group'` for file handling however is considered outdated and should be based on the :ref:`FAL API<t3fal:start>` instead, and `internal_type='file'` and `internal_type='file_reference'` will be removed in TYPO3 version 10.
+Using `type='group'` for file handling however is considered outdated and should be based on the :ref:`FAL API <t3coreapi:fal>` instead, and `internal_type='file'` and `internal_type='file_reference'` will be removed in TYPO3 version 10.
 To see an example on how to migrate these fields to FAL see the core change on `Gerrit <https://review.typo3.org/c/Packages/TYPO3.CMS/+/54830>`__